LowMC/lowmc.github.io/challenge.md

 ### Challenges
 The attack challenges cover three types of LowMC instantiations that are optimized with respect to different metrics:
- * Challenge I: Minimizing total multiplications,
+ * Challenge I: Minimizing total multiplications.
  * Challenge II: Minimizing the multiplicative depth,
  * Challenge III: Minimizing multiplications per encrypted bit.

+Challenge I is the setting that is relevant for using LowMC in post-quantum signature schemes.
+Challenge II is the setting that is relevant for using LowMC in Fully Homomorphic Encryption.
+Challenge III is the setting most relevant for secure multi-party computation.

 #### Challenge I